aschrein/aschrein.github.io/_posts/2019-06-13-whatsup-with-my-branches-on-gpu.markdown

 ### AMD GCN ISA
 ***Update*** GCN also uses an explicit mask handling, you can read more about it here\[[11] 4.x\].
 I decided it's worth putting some examples with their ISA, thanks to [shader-playground](http://shader-playground.timjones.io) it is easy.
 Maybe some day I'll come across a simulator and pull out some cool diagrams.
 Note that the compiler is smart, you may get a different result.
 I tried to fool the compiler into not optimizing my branches by putting pointer chase loops in there then cleaned up the assembly, I'm not a GCN expert so some necessary nops might've been omitted.
-Also note that S_CBRANCH_I/G_FORK and S_CBRANCH_JOIN instructions are not used in these snippets due to their simplicity, so unfortunately the mask stack is not covered.
+Also note that S_CBRANCH_I/G_FORK and S_CBRANCH_JOIN instructions are not used in these snippets due to their simplicity/lack of compiler support.
+Therefore unfortunately the mask stack is not covered.
 If you know how to make the compiler spit stack handling please convey this information.
-***Update*** Watch this [talk](https://youtu.be/8K8ClHoZzHw) by [@SiNGUL4RiTY](https://twitter.com/SiNGUL4RiTY) about the implementation of GCN control flow in LLVM.
+***Update*** Watch this [talk](https://youtu.be/8K8ClHoZzHw) by [@SiNGUL4RiTY](https://twitter.com/SiNGUL4RiTY) about the implementation of vectorized control flow in LLVM backend employed by AMD.
 ###### Example 1
 ```nasm
 ; uint lane_id = get_lane_id();